-For a number of years Micro Focus used the Micro Focus License Management System on Windows and Micro Focus License System Administration on UNIX for Net Express and Server Express.
+For a number of years Micro Focus used the Micro Focus License Management System for Net Express and Server Express.

 Micro Focus now uses a standard industry technology for license management, Sentinel RMS from SafeNet.
 New product releases use Sentinel RMS, as do updates to existing products.